Ink wash painting: Japan

-The smaller, more purist and less flamboyant Hasegawa school was founded by Hasegawa Tōhaku (1539–1610), and lasted until the 18th century.
+The smaller, more purist and less flamboyant Hasegawa school was founded by Hasegawa Tōhaku and lasted until the 18th century.
 The nanga (meaning "Southern painting") or bunjinga ("literati") style or school ran from the 18th century until the death of Tomioka Tessai (1837–1924) who was widely regarded as the last of the nanga artists.
 Hasegawa Tōhaku was a Japanese painter and founder of the Hasegawa school.
 He is considered one of the great painters of the Azuchi–Momoyama period (1573–1603), and he is best known for his byōbu folding screens, such as Pine Trees and Pine Tree and Flowering Plants (both registered National Treasures), or the paintings in walls and sliding doors at Chishaku-in, attributed to him and his son (also National Treasures).
 He was deeply influenced by Chinese painting of the Song dynasty, especially Liang Kai and Muqi.

 The ink wash paintings of Mi Fu and his son had a profound influence on Japanese ink painters, and Ike no Taiga is one of them.
-Ike no Taiga (池大雅) was a Japanese painter and calligrapher born in Kyoto during the Edo period.
+Ike no Taiga (1723–1776) was a Japanese painter and calligrapher born in Kyoto during the Edo period.
 Together with Yosa Buson, he perfected the bunjinga (or nanga) genre.
 The majority of his works reflected his passion for classical Chinese culture and painting techniques, though he also incorporated revolutionary and modern techniques into his otherwise very traditional paintings.
 As a bunjin (文人, literati, man of letters), Ike was close to many of the prominent social and artistic circles in Kyoto, and in other parts of the country, throughout his lifetime.

 Josetsu (A Chinese immigrant, "Father of Japanese ink wash painting"), Catching catfish with a gourd (瓢鮎図, Hyōnen-zu), ink on paper, 111.5 × 75.8 cm, 1415, Japan.

 Kanō Masanobu, The Four Accomplishments, ink and light lolor on silk, 67 in. × 12 ft.
 6 in.
 (170.2 × 381 cm), mid-16th century, Japan.
 Collected by the Metropolitan Museum of Art.

 Ahn Gyeon, Late Winter (만동), ink on silk, 15th century.
 Korea.

 Kang Hŭian, Scholar gazing at the running river, ink on silk, Gosagwansudo, 15th century.
 Korea.

 Sesshū Tōyō (1420–1506), Autumn Landscape (Shūkei-sansui), ink on silk, Japan.